agalitsyna/fontanka/README.md

 # fontanka

 fontanka is a set of tools to work with fountains in Hi-C data.
 Fountains are hairpin-like structures visible in low-quality data, most probably its artifact.
-If you have Hi-C features, you call them!
+If you have some interesting Hi-C features, you should call them!

 ## Installation